marceloalckmin/marceloalckmin/README.md

 -  🎓 **B.Sc.** in Software Engineering at INATEL (2021–2026)
 - 🌱 **Currently focusing on:** Backend development (Spring Framework)
-- 💼 **Research** at INATEL — working on backend & IoT integration of a face recognition system
+- 💼 **Research** at INATEL — working on AI & IoT integration of a face recognition system
 - 📫 marcelo.alckmin22@gmail.com
 - 🔗 https://www.linkedin.com/in/marceloalckmin/